Receding Gums? Best Vitamins & Minerals to Implement Right Away

 Essential Minerals:

-This mineral is involved in various body functions, from bone metabolism and muscle health to heart and mood regulation.
+Magnesium supports many body functions, from bone metabolism and muscle health to heart and mood regulation.
+It also helps maintain strong bones, including the jawbone, which serves as the foundation for healthy gums.

-One study found that people who took magnesium supplements had less severe gum disease and a lower risk of tooth loss.
+One study found that people who take magnesium supplements experience less severe gum disease and a lower risk of tooth loss.

-You can get magnesium naturally from foods like whole grains and dark leafy greens such as spinach and kale.
+Magnesium can be obtained naturally from foods like whole grains and dark leafy greens, such as spinach and kale.

 2. Zinc: